 Best spots in France for solo female travelers

 Are you planning a solo female trip to France?
 Looking for the best spots in France for solo female travelers?
-Well than, you are in the right place.
+Well then, you are in the right place.

 I spent 3 years living in the South of France, and although it wasn’t my favorite place to begin with I absolutely fell in love with France.